 Other roles include taking carers’ concerns and needs to meetings where decisions can be taken about services and providing some training for staff working in those services about the role of the carer.
 We help you to get involved in commenting on existing services and developing new ones both within our own organisation and in the statutory services through consultations and surveys.

 A few years ago we extended our remit to include support for people with mental health problems themselves within their families as we have undertaken (with the support of Wirral PCT and the Cheshire and Wirral Partnership NHS Foundation Trust) a pilot project of intensive Family Intervention.
 Family Intervention is widely recognised as an effective therapy for psychotic illnesses and ideally involves working with the person with the mental health problem, their carers and other family members where appropriate over a lengthy period of time.

-If you would like to know more about our work or would like to be put on our mailing list please contact us using the details on our contact page.
+If you would like to know more about our work or would like to be put on our mailing list please ring us or see our contact page.